Arantisjr/Arantisjr/README.md

-# 👋 Hi, I'm Arantis junior
+## Hi there 👋
+My name is **Arantis Junior** and I am a _Full Stack Dev_.

-I'm a passionate full-stack developer who loves building web and mobile apps.
+I build web and mobile apps.
 I enjoy solving real-world problems and learning new technologies.

 ## 🚀 About Me